harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact.md

 ## Add the Build and Push step

-These steps describes how to create a simple one-step Build stage that does not include testing.
+These steps describe how to create a simple one-step Build stage that does not include testing.
 It builds the code in a build farm, and then pushes it to a Docker repo.

 :::info Kubernetes cluster build infrastructures